sceredi/nix-dev-flakes/README.md

-# nix-flake-python
+# Dev environments

-A dev shell for python development
+A list of dev envs i find useful